hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 nature of things until the mind lets them all go at last and becomes unattached.
 The former way of obtaining non-attachment is by reasoning, and the latter way is through work and experience.
-The first is the path of Jnâna-Yoga, and is characterized by the refusal to do any work; the second is that of Karma-Yoga, in which there is no cessation from work.
+The first is the path of Jnāna-Yoga, and is characterized by the refusal to do any work; the second is that of Karma-Yoga, in which there is no cessation from work.
 Every one must work in the universe.
 Only those who are perfectly satisfied with the Self, whose desires do not go beyond the Self, whose